 Your garden is the threshold between worlds.
 It’s where your home meets the natural environment.
 Not only does that make it the perfect place to enjoy the sun and grow a gorgeous garden.
 It also makes it a potential home for all kinds of wildlife.

 Not all of them are welcome, especially those that can eat up your favorite flowers and ruin your soil.
-When it comes to pest control, however, taking the “burn it all” approach with chemical pesticide and traps can do more harm than good, causing a lot more damage to your environment than you intend to.
+When it comes to pest control, however, some things can be just as destructive.
+For instance, taking the “burn it all” approach with chemical pesticide and traps can do more harm than good.
+This can cause a lot more damage to your environment than you intend to.
 For that reason, here are some more natural ways to protect your patch.

 Choose natural repellents

 The plants you choose of the garden can do a lot more than help it look pretty and attract pests.
 In fact, some plants can drive away the pests that your other growths attract.
 These are known as companion plants.
 Some of them are naturally repellent to insects like mosquitoes, such as lavender which produces a very pungent smell.
-Citronella is so effective that even the oil of the plant can be sprayed around your flower patches to chase away insects.
-Different plants work with different pests, however, so identifying your problem is going to be a crucial part of finding the right tool.
+Citronella is so effective that you can even spray the oil of the plant around your flower patches to chase away insects.
+Different plants work with different pests, however.
+So identifying your problem is going to be a crucial part of finding the right tool.

 Maintaining your barrier